ethereum-optimism/design-docs/assets/solc-update-template.md

 Explain specific feature(s) in the new version that would benefit the OP Stack codebase, with a clear explanation of their potential impact and usefulness.

-## Summary of Changes
+## Notable Features

-Provide a comprehensive summary of all significant features, changes, and bug fixes introduced between the current version and the proposed upgrade.
+Highlight any potentially notable features that require special attention during the review process.
+Features should be considered "notable" if they add significant new functionality to Solidity or required significant changes to Solidity to be supported.

-## Notable Features or Bug Fixes
+## Notable Bug Fixes

-Highlight any potentially notable features or bug fixes that require special attention during the review process.
-Features should be considered "notable" if they add significant new functionality to Solidity.
+Highlight any potentially notable bug fixes that require special attention during the review process.
 Bug fixes should be considered "notable" if they are classified at or above a "medium" by the Solidity team.

 ## Changelog Links